ParkerBritt/website/README.md

   <img src="https://img.shields.io/badge/NGINX-009639?style=for-the-badge&logo=nginx&logoColor=white">
 </div>
 This repo is a hobby project to explore the technology behind building and hosting web servers.
-I plan on using this to experiment over time with different web development techniques and technologies, the end goal being to replace my current professional website.
+I plan on using this to experiment over time with different web development techniques and technologies, the end goal being to replace my <a href="https://www.parkerbritt.com" target="_blank">current professional website.</a>
 <blockquote>Currently a WIP and will probably be for some time.</blockquote>

 <div align="center">